 The college will ensure all staff including temporary and volunteers receive induction and updated INSET appropriate to their roles and responsibilities, especially staff new to the college.
 All staff will access basic safeguarding training including online safety as part of the college induction arrangements and refresher training at least every three years.
-All staff should have regular safeguarding, child protection training and online safety updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+All staff should have regular safeguarding, child protection training and online safety updates (for example, via email, ebulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+Training will include briefings on how to manage a report of child-on-child sexual violence or harassment and on the government's anti-radicalisation strategy, PREVENT, to enable staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.

-The Head of Safeguarding and college Principal, Bill Jones, will attend appropriate 1 day safeguarding training at least every three years.
+The Deputy Director of Student Life and college Principal, Bill Jones, will attend appropriate 1 day safeguarding training at least every three years.